Top White House official defends Trump's silence on Roy Moore

-WASHINGTON — Director of the Office of Management and Budget Mick Mulvaney on Sunday defended President Donald Trump’s silence on the sexual misconduct accusations against Alabama Senate candidate Roy Moore, saying the president "doesn't know who to believe."
+WASHINGTON — Mick Mulvaney, the director of the White House Office of Management and Budget, defended President Donald Trump’s silence on the sexual misconduct accusations against Alabama Senate candidate Roy Moore on Sunday, saying the president "doesn't know who to believe."

 “He has said that he thinks that the voters of Alabama should decide,” Mulvaney told NBC's Andrea Mitchell on “Meet The Press."
 “I think that’s the most commonsense way to look at it.”